 11. Going the Extra Mile – Hiring an Electrician

 This spring, if you seem to have more electrical problems than the ones listed above, you may want to hire an electrician.
 By doing so, you will get the full electrical cleaning you deserve.
 An electrician can provide a variety of services including:

 Fact: If every household replaced just one incandescent bulb with an “Energy Star” light bulb, one would save $40 or more over their lifetime.

-If you are considering going above and beyond these quick fixes, make sure the electrician you hire has experience, is trained and licensed.
-Always look for someone local who is, licensed in the state and has great online reviews.
+If you are considering going above and beyond these quick fixes, make sure the electrician you hire has the experience and is trained and licensed.
+Always look for someone local who is licensed in the state and has great online reviews.

 Saving energy isn't just about helping us save electricity or be more energy efficient — it's also a great way to save money.
 So, folks, these tasks around the homestead are pretty much doable.
 Make use of your time properly and start your spring cleaning.

-What do you think of these energy saving tips?
+What do you think of these energy-saving tips?
 Will you give them a try?
 Let us know how it went in the comments below!